rkooyenga/rkooyenga.github.io/gists.md

 ---
+layout: gists # <= Use the new layout file
-title: Gists
+title: My Public Gists
-layout: collection
+description: A live-updating list of my public gists from GitHub.
-permalink: /gists/
+permalink: /gists/ # Optional: Control the URL
-collection: gists
-entries_layout: grid
+# other front matter variables
 ---

-Listing for the collection `_gists`.
+# My Gists

+---